alexseitsinger/patched-rulesets/README.md

 # Patched Rulesets

-Rulsets for the generating eslint configs used with Patched.
-This package isn't necessary to install manually as it's already used by [Patched](https://github.com/alexseitsinger/patched).
+Collection of eslint configs for various plugins.
+There are automatically loaded by [Patched Linter & Formatter][1].

 ## Installation